 Set up and use the fingerprint sensor on your Galaxy phone

-Note: The following instructions apply to phones with the Android 9.0 or higher.
+Note: The following instructions apply to phones with Android 9.0 or higher.
 Available screens and settings may vary by wireless service provider, software version, and phone model.

 Find the fingerprint scanner's location